hpbader42/jupyter-klampt-docker/README.md

 4. Navigate to the cloned repo and run "docker-compose up".
 This will take a while the first time.
 5. Open a browser and navigate to where Jupyter is being hosted

-    For me, this is 192.168.99.100:8888/'some_token'
+    For me, this is 192.168.99.100:8888/

     This ip address is determined by Docker - it may be standard, but it should be stated when the Docker shell starts

     You may want to restart the shell in order to see this number
-6. Copy and paste the token output to log in to Jupyter.
+6. The password to login is **Klampt**.
+Alternatively, you can log in directly by going to 192.168.99.100:8888/Klampt

-    On Windows, for me, this involves highlighting the correct area and then right clicking.
-The text selected will be copied to the clipboard and can be pasted
+7. If you want to change your password, change the text in docker-compose.yaml that comes after "NotebookApp.token="

 ## MAC:
 0. Register a Docker id - you need one to download Docker from the Docker store for MAC